-Writing a script for your live radio broadcast is the perfect way to prepare your radio show and ensure that you have a guide to follow.
+Writing a radio script for your live broadcast is the best way to prepare your radio show and ensure that you have a guide to follow.
 Not only does it help with the organization of your show, but it’s also a great way of avoiding dead air (any radio presenter’s worst nightmare!)

 Why do you need a radio script?

 Preparing a radio script in advance allows you to have a written trail to follow during your live broadcast.
-Not only will this allow you to be more comfortable in your element, but it will also help you present a more dynamic show that will keep your listeners hooked!
+Not only does this allow you to be more comfortable in your element, but it can also help you present a more dynamic show that will keep your listeners hooked!

 Radio scripts allow you to plan ahead and ensure that you know where you are, and where you are going!
 If you ever feel lost for words, or your mind goes blank (it happens to us all!) then you can quickly check your script to get back on track.